Nice3point/RevitTemplates/source/Nice3point.Revit.Templates/Nice3point.Revit.AddIn.Solution/Readme.md

 from [here](https://www.jetbrains.com/rider/).

 1. Open JetBrains Rider
-2. In the `Solutions Configuration` drop-down menu, select `Release R25` or `Debug R25`.
+2. In the `Solutions Configuration` drop-down menu, select `Release.R25` or `Debug.R25`.
 Suffix `R25` means compiling for the Revit 2025.
 3. After the solution loads, you can build it by clicking on `Build -> Build Solution`.
 4. `Debug` button will start Revit add-in in the debug mode.